-- Raise the vehicle by turning the wheel wrench to the right.
+- 6. Raise the vehicle by turning the wrench clockwise.
 Raise the vehicle far enough off the ground so there is enough room for the spare tire to fit.

 - 7. Remove all of the wheel nuts.

-- Then take off the flat tire.
+- 8. Then take off the flat tire.